AguaClara/String-Digester/Report_Draft2.md

 For the string aspect of the experimental apparatus for the recreated experiments, all four strings were re-utilized from the initial experiment.
 Reference to the "String" subsection of the Initial Experiment for more information on the strings.

 #### Procedure
-Water is pumped into the top of the dispenser at a known rate.
-The strings are wrapped around the dispenser and around a bottom pole in one long strand and pulled taught.
-The dispenser is filled to the top with water.
-As the water level overflows the dispenser basin, the water must find a path down.
-All four of the aforementioned materials were tested in this fashion with varying pumping rates.
+ The desired strings were wrapped around the dispenser and around a bottom pole in one long strand (amount of strings is at discretion of sub-team) and pulled taught.
+The basin was filled with water using the peristaltic pump to induce overflow.
+As the water overflows the basin, the water will find a path down.
+All four of the aforementioned materials were tested in this fashion at varying pumping rates.

 #### Results and Analysis
 <img src= "Photos/IMG_2524 copy.jpg" />